cwb14/Kmer2LTR/README.md

 LTRs are 15% mutated.
 TiTv ratio = 2.
 Internal sequence is not mutated.

-This new seq_divergence pipeline has issues with ':' and '/' in header.
+This new kmer2ltr pipeline has issues with ':' and '/' in header.
 I will fix if the pipeline is adopted.
 But for now...
 ```